Ex-Virginia bank executives guilty in financial crisis case

 Prosecutors secured the indictment against Bank of the Commonwealth's former executives in July 2012.

-Neil MacBride, the U.S. Attorney for the Eastern District of Virginia, said in a statement that the verdict "sends a clear message to top executives and insiders in the financial services industry."
+Neil MacBride, the U.S. Attorney for the Eastern District of Virginia, in a statement said the verdict "sends a clear message to top executives and insiders in the financial services industry."

 "The brazen greed and dishonesty of these four defendants toppled one of Virginia's largest financial institutions and intensified the impact of the 2008 financial crisis on the public during the height of the fiscal storm," MacBride said.

 According to prosecutors, Bank of the Commonwealth in 2006 began an aggressive expansion beyond its historical focus of Norfolk and Virginia Beach.

 Many of its loans were funded without regard to industry standards, prosecutors said.
 By 2008, losses mounted as loans soured.

 From 2008 to 2011, Woodard and Stephen Fields, a former executive vice president and commercial loan officer at the bank, hid the bank's financial condition, authorities said.
 Bank insiders also gave preferential financing to troubled borrowers to buy properties Bank of the Commonwealth owned, prosecutors said.